 The FASD Language guide was created in an effort to promote the dignity of persons impacted by FASD and their families.

-This booklet is a short, easy to read resource which assists adult caregivers to identify some early signs of stress and provides a few simple, practical coping strategies.
+Coping with Stress is a short, easy to read resource which assists adult caregivers to identify some early signs of stress and provides a few simple, practical coping strategies.

 “The Counsellor was really helpful in finding daycare for my child and summer programming, their support made a big difference in my life, knowing they were always there to help”. – Parent

 “The program sees the potential and breathes hope into the situation”. – School Social Worker

 “Just having that other voice speak for me because things can be overwhelming at times when you’re trying to fight for your child’s best interest”. – Parent

 “The program services are very helpful especially when dealing with complex family needs; they provided hands on strategies and introduced the family to healthy ways of coping”. – Community